DiseaseTranscriptomicsLab/compbio-app-server/README.md

 Go to the project folder and run:

 1. `./shinyproxy/download-shinyproxy-dockers.sh` to download Docker images
-to be run via ShinyProxy
+to be run via ShinyProxy.
 2. `docker-compose up -d --build` to build the local Docker images, download the remote images and start the service.